Invest in Your Spirit, Mind and Body

 - Prayer Boxes and Team

 At the Clark County Family YMCA we have locked prayer request boxes strategically located throughout our facility.
-These prayers are gathers by our volunteer prayer team.
+These prayers are gathered by our volunteer prayer team.
 Our team comes together and prays over each and every request.
-Our Chaplain calls those that wish to be called and check in on them.
+Our Chaplain calls those that wish to be called and checks in on them.
 We have had hundreds of prayer requests come in and could always use additional prayers.
 If this is something you are feeling called to do please contact our Chaplain for additional information